 Application and Internship Requirements for Students

 Students will be placed with an organization based on their interests and goals and will be given an internship contract for the semester.
-The contract will be signed by the student, the internship organization mentor, and the Director, Dr. Claure.
-Throughout the semester, Dr. Claure will be in regular contact with the organization mentor and with the intern to evaluate the progress of the internship.
-Interns will submit a final paper (3 pages) describing and assessing the internship experience: lessons learned, what was accomplished, and challenges faced.
-Interns will also keep an ongoing log of work done, contacts made, observations about the specific organization, and copies of any materials produced.
-All of these materials will be incorporated into the final paper.
-At the end of the semester, the organization mentor will provide a brief evaluation of the intern’s performance which will be used along with the intern's final paper to assign a grade for the internship.
+The contract will be signed by the student and the internship's supervisor.
+Throughout the semester, the supervisor will be in regular contact with the organization mentor and with the intern to evaluate the progress of the internship.
+The intern will keep a weekly journal of all work, listing specific projects or duties performed during the internship.
+The semester-long journal and work sample materials will be attached to a final two-page (double spaced, 12-point font) reflection paper describing the internship: what you did, challenges you encountered, how you overcame them, what you learned, and what you thought about the experience and organization.
+The intern will submit these materials no later than the last day of class for the semester.
+Interns will also keep a weekly log of work done, contacts made, observations about the specific organization, and copies of any materials produced.
+At the end of the semester, the organization's internship supervisor will provide a brief evaluation of the intern’s performance which will be used along with the intern's final paper and accompanying materaisl to assign a grade for the internship.

 Log in or sign up.

 Click CAREER CENTER in the top left menu.

 In the top left click REQUEST EXPERIENCE.